The end of Libor: the biggest banking challenge you've never heard of

 Some banks and lawyers fear the creation of a Sonia term rate, which would likely be based on forward-looking estimates from banks as opposed to past transactions, could undermine the security of the benchmark and even spawn legal dangers for banks.

-The PPI mis-selling scandal in Britain has cost banks more than £43 billion (S$72.96 billion) in compensation after the contracts were retrospectively deemed to have been mis-sold.
+The PPI mis-selling scandal in Britain has cost banks more than £43 billion (S$72.56 billion) in compensation after the contracts were retrospectively deemed to have been mis-sold.

 "And the other point about having a term rate is you're starting to get back into a world where you are really recreating a new version of Libor."